 Starting a company can be challenging, not only are many entrepreneurs unfamiliar with the general process of business but money always seems to be an issue.
-But lately we’ve seen an uptick in angel organizations that are willing to invest money and help these startups grow.
+But lately, we’ve seen an uptick in angel organizations that are willing to invest money and help these startups grow.
 Here’s how they work:

 What is an Angel Investor?

-Angel investors are individuals with high net worths that are looking to invest in new companies (often referred to as start ups) that have a high potential to succeed.
+Angel investors are individuals with high net worths that are looking to invest in new companies (often referred to as start-ups) that have a high potential to succeed.
 Not only because they have a great idea but also because the team that’s working on the idea has a great track record of working together.

-Angel investors provide capital to the start up typically in exchange for equity in the company or convertible debt.
+Angel investors provide capital to the start-up typically in exchange for equity in the company or convertible debt.
 Typically they swoop in at the very beginning of a company’s life before others are ready to contribute funds to them.

 What are Angel Organizations?

-Angel organizations, more commonly known as angel groups, is a group of investors that are made up of a number of angel investors (estimated between 50 and 150 in a typical case) that are looking to invest in the beginning stages of a company.
+Angel organizations, more commonly known as angel groups, are a group of investors that are made up of a number of angel investors (estimated between 50 and 150 in a typical case) that are looking to invest in the beginning stages of a company.

-In recent history, the creation of angel groups has been increasing because the benefits that single investors gain by joining together.
+In recent history, the creation of angel groups has been increasing because of the benefits that single investors gain by joining together.
 Angel investor groups are typically created to give the investors: